Strict Utah liquor laws were supposed to keep the underground down. Instead, they built it a home.

 The Bill, 1984-1990

-For six years, Speedway was the room.
-Local bands like Victims Willing (formed 1983, later famous for opening for Danzig), The Stench, and Bad Yodelers headlined alongside Black Flag, Circle Jerks, Dead Kennedys, Soundgarden, and Ministry.
+For six years, Speedway was the only room in SLC that had punk bands and mosh pits.
+Local bands like Victims Willing (formed 1983, later famous for opening for Danzig), The Stench, and Bad Yodelers headlined alongside Black Flag, Circle Jerks, Dead Kennedys, Soundgarden, Ministry, Nine Inch Nails, Primus, Fishbone, Faith No More, Camper Van Beethoven, and Social Distortion.

 Raunch Records, opened in July 1984 by Brad Collins and Daphne Menden, served as the scene's hub for flyers and zines.
 KRCL 90.9 played the imports nobody else would.
 The room had a record store, a radio station, and a permit.
 That's an infrastructure.